 Course Outline

-Day 1: Introduction and Foundations of Active Attitude
+Day 1: Introduction and Foundations of Active Stance

-- The importance of an active attitude in working with internal clients.
+- The importance of an active stance in working with internal clients.

-- Proactive vs. reactive attitude – how does it affect collaboration?
+- Proactive vs. reactive attitude - how does it affect cooperation?

-- Elements from "Games People Play" (Eric Berne): Analysis of typical psychological games that can occur in internal client relationships.
-How to recognize and effectively handle these games in the workplace.
+- Elements from "Games People Play" (Eric Berne): Analysis of typical psychological games that can occur in relationships with internal clients.
+How to recognize and effectively deal with these games in the work environment.

 - Duration: 3 hours